 Root canal therapy is often the best way to preserve a natural tooth and prevent further damage to your smile.
 Dr. Brent Engelberg will save a natural tooth with root canal therapy whenever possible because it provides many benefits for long-term dental health.
 Once you lose the tooth root, the jawbone begins to deteriorate.
 A root canal helps to avoid this and preserve that tooth root.

 If you think you have an infection, it’s important to get seen by your dentist right away.
-If the infection spreads, it has severe consequences for oral and overall health.
+If the infection spreads, it can have severe oral and overall health consequences.
 One of the most common indicators of infection is a sharp, sudden pain in the tooth.
-It may get worse when you’re eating or chewing and often is concentrated around the specific tooth.
+It may get worse when you’re eating or chewing and is often concentrated around the specific tooth.

 However, not all patients experience pain when they have an infection inside.
 Check the gums around your teeth, as swelling will be present around the infected tooth.
-You may also notice dark spots on your tooth, a sign that an infection darkens the dental pulp inside.
+You may also notice dark spots on your tooth, indicating an infection is darkening the dental pulp.

 The root canal procedure is similar to getting a dental filling.
 We begin by using a local anesthetic to numb the entire area around the infected tooth.
 If you have issues with dental anxiety or fear of the dentist, we offer sedation dentistry options to assist.
 These ensure that you stay calm and relaxed throughout the procedure.